Sonos soundbars are an excellent option for getting better audio from your TV.

 Now, this is not an issue that will have been noticed by all owners of Sonos soundbars.

-Many people may have been using a Sonos speaker for many years and be completely unaware of this issue.
+Many people may have been using a Sonos speaker for years and are unaware of this issue.

-But, if you are an avid movie fan, and have a big collection of DVD and Blu-ray discs, then the chances are that this issue will have inconvenienced you.
+But, if you are an avid movie fan and have an extensive collection of DVD and Blu-ray discs, the chances are that this issue will have inconvenienced you.

 DTS audio is a multichannel audio format used for many movie soundtracks.

-The most common place that you will find DTS audio formats are on DVD and Blu-ray discs.
+The most common place where you will find DTS audio formats are on DVD and Blu-ray discs.

-The original multichannel format was DTS 5.1, which is a compressed surround sound format like Dolby Digital 5.1.
+The original multichannel format was DTS 5.1, a compressed surround sound format like Dolby Digital 5.1.

 Later versions of DTS audio include the high-resolution DTS-HD Master Audio and the object-based audio format DTS:X.

-If you are interested, I have a detailed guide comparing the Sonos Beam and Arc.
+If you are interested, there is a detailed guide about comparing the Sonos Beam and Arc.

-In my opinion, as with many things in life, the answer probably comes down to money!
+As with many things, the answer probably comes down to money!

 To use DTS audio on a hardware device, the manufacturer must pay a license fee to DTS.
 Much like with Dolby audio formats.

-Why pay a license fee to DTS if most of the users won't be using it?
+Why pay a DTS license fee if most users won’t be using it?

 As far as Sonos is concerned, there just isn't the demand from their consumers.